Key points to remember

 What causes it?

-Most children get Bx after having a very bad or repeated infection/s in the lungs.
+Most children get Bx after having a very bad infection or repeated infections in the lungs.
 Possible causes include:

 There are also other less common causes:

-Bx can also start if an object, such as a nut or a piece of a toy goes down the “wrong way”, gets stuck in the breathing tubes and stays there
+- Bx can also start if an object, such as a nut or a piece of a toy goes down the “wrong way”, gets stuck in the airways and stays there

-some children’s Bx is caused by the tiny mucus-clearing hairs (cilia) in the lungs not working properly.
+- some children’s Bx is caused by the tiny mucus-clearing hairs (cilia) in the lungs not working properly.
+The hairs line all the airways and move mucus along.
 This condition is called PCD (primary ciliary dyskinesia)

-You can’t catch Bx or give Bx to anyone - it’s not contagious (catching).
+You can’t catch Bx or give Bx to anyone - it’s not contagious and cannot spread between children.

 How long could it last?